 Proven Crappie and Bluegill Patterns

 Even on lakes with good structure and good weed growth, it seems like a percentage of panfish, both crappies and bluegills will pull out and suspend over holes and troughs at first ice.
-On many bodies of water, most of the panfish will be suspending over these deeper basin areas by mid winter.
+On many bodies of water, most of the panfish will be suspended over these deeper basin areas by mid-winter.
 A good starting point is to simply look for the hole or basin that is close to the lush weed growth or flooded timber where many of these fish summer.
-In years past, these deep basin fish were often a big fish pattern as finding suspended fish that were roaming through this wide water column were difficult for anglers to target, like finding a needle in a haystack.
-With technology and better equipment however, finding these nomadic trophies has gotten much easier.
+In years past, these deep basin fish were often a big fish pattern as finding suspended fish that were roaming through this wide water column was difficult for anglers to target, like finding a needle in a haystack.
+With technology and better equipment, however, finding these nomadic trophies has gotten much easier.

 There is no doubt that these tools have revolutionized and opened up this basin exploration.
 With the right equipment, some of the largest and most difficult schools of fish become accessible to anglers.

 Editors Note: The author, Jason Mitchell is credited with pioneering several of the advanced ice fishing tactics on the ice right now.
 Jason Mitchell also hosts the outdoor program, Jason Mitchell Outdoors which airs on Fox Sports North and Fox Sports Midwest at 9:00 am Sunday mornings.